-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 A six-year veteran, Smith did not practice on Tuesday with an undisclosed injury, though he had tape on his knee.
 Smith did take part in Wednesday’s no-pads, no helmets light workout.

 “He’s got an issue that we are dealing with that we are going to tend to after the game,’’ Carroll said.
 “He is going to play in the game.
-He’s going to start the game and get a chance to play some good football for us, but we are going to fix him up after that.’’
+He’s going to start the game and get a chance to play some good football for us.
+We are going to fix him up after that.’’

-Asked what the procedure will be, Carroll said he’d wait to say until after the game but he said Smith may be able to return in time for the season preseason game on Aug.
-18 at Minnesota.
+Asked if Smith is having surgery, Carroll said he’d wait to say until after the game but he said Smith may be able to return in time for the season preseason game on Aug.
+18 at Minnesota and didn’t specify if Smith is having surgery or some other procedure.

-“We think he is going to be okay for the second game,’’ Carroll said.
-“That is the plan.’’
+“We think he’s going to be OK for the second game, too, is what the plan is,” Carroll said.

-Carroll said many of the team’s starters got extended work in Tuesday’s practice to make up for what they won’t play against Denver Thursday.

-“I think we might have gained ground doing it that way,’’ he said.

 With a big group of rookies and other young players who could play key roles this season, Carroll said he instead felt it was more important to give as much playing time as possible to those players in a game atmosphere (the Seahawks do no live tackling during preseason practices).